hellstorm-software/discordChangelogTrigger/README.md

-simply a trigger for our discord public changlong discord link: https://discord.gg/usKwxca
+simply a trigger for our discord public changlong <br>
+discord link: https://discord.gg/usKwxca